 Music has always been a major feature of worship at St Stephen’s and a new organ has recently been installed at the west end of the building.

-A longstanding member of the congregation, Michael Goodman, has written a history of the church entitled The Story of St Stephen’s, South Dulwich, A Beacon in Times of Peace and War: The History of the Building and the People who lived and worshipped there 1868-2007.
+A longstanding member of the congregation, the late Michael Goodman, wrote a history of the church entitled The Story of St Stephen’s, South Dulwich, A Beacon in Times of Peace and War: The History of the Building and the People who lived and worshipped there 1868-2007.
 The book contains an account of the contributions made by parishioners to the Life of the Church over the past hundred and thirty years and the relationship with the Dulwich Estate.

 Copies of this book are obtainable from St Stephen’s Church, College Road, London SE21 7HN.
 The price is £7 including postage and cheques should be made out to St Stephen’s PCC.
 The book may also be purchased at local booksellers.